Annual Reclamation Reports

 The report must also provide a projection of mining and reclamation activities planned for the following 5 years.

 Report information is required to be in a specific format.
-Please review the Annual Reclamation Report Requirements (PDF) prior to submitting your report.
+Please review the Annual Reclamation Report Requirements (PDF, 91KB) prior to submitting your report.
 The format provided here is inclusive, so some components may not be relevant to all mine sites.

 NEW for 2016 Annual Reclamation Reports (submitted in 2017)

-The Ministry of Energy and Mines (MEM) has updated the Annual Reclamation Report guidance document to include general information on public disclosure and purpose of the report, new and revised standard tables, and requests for clarification regarding reporting of areas declared to be exempt from reclamation.
+The Ministry of Energy, Mines and Petroleum Resources (EMPR) has updated the Annual Reclamation Report guidance document to include general information on public disclosure and purpose of the report, new and revised standard tables, and requests for clarification regarding reporting of areas declared to be exempt from reclamation.

 - permit boundaries;